Online & Hybrid Language Instruction

 LRC Happy Hour

-Join us on Zoom throughout the summer for LRC Summer Happy Hour.
+Join us on Zoom this summer for LRC Happy Hour.
 We'd love to hear how it’s going!
 All of it.

 - Bring your (language instruction) stories whether they be good, bad, amazing, or unusual.
 It takes all kinds of stories to make a Happy Hour great!